krkn-chaos/krkn/docs/zone_outage.md

 ### Zone outage scenario
-Scenario to create outage in a targeted zone in the public cloud to understand the impact on both Kubernetes/OpenShift platform as well as applications running on the worker nodes in that zone.
+Scenario to create outage in a targeted zone in the public cloud to understand the impact on both Kubernetes/OpenShift control plane as well as applications running on the worker nodes in that zone.
 It tweaks the network acl of the zone to simulate the failure and that in turn will stop both ingress and egress traffic from all the nodes in a particualar zone for the specified duration and reverts it back to the previous state.
 Zone outage can be injected by placing the zone_outage config file under zone_outages option in the [kraken config](https://github.com/cloud-bulldozer/kraken/blob/master/config/config.yaml).
 Refer to [zone_outage_scenario](https://github.com/openshift-scale/kraken/blob/master/scenarios/zone_outage.yaml) config file for the parameters that need to be defined.

 Refer to [cloud setup](cloud_setup.md) to configure your cli properly for the cloud provider of the cluster you want to shut down